-The Company's operations used cash flow of \$1.2 million in the three months ended December 31, 2014, which included a negative impact of changes in operating assets and liabilities of \$(2.9) million, compared with providing cash flow of \$1.2 million in the three months ended December 31, 2013, which included a negative impact of changes in operating assets and liabilities of \$(0.6) million.
-At December 31, 2014 accounts receivable and inventory increased \$2.9 million and \$0.5 million, respectively, from September 30, 2014.
-These increases are a result of orders received under the awarded Brazil 2014 tender.
+The Company's operations used cash of \$0.4 million in the three months ended December 31, 2015, which included a negative impact of changes in operating assets and liabilities of \$(2.9) million, compared with using cash of \$1.2 million in the three months ended December 31, 2014, which included a negative impact of changes in operating assets and liabilities of \$(2.9) million.

-Accounts receivable increased from \$2.9 million at September 30, 2014 to \$5.8 million at December 31, 2014.
-The Company's credit terms vary from 30 to 90 days, depending on the class of trade and customary terms within a territory, so the accounts receivable balance is also impacted by the mix of purchasers within the quarter.
+Accounts receivable increased from \$14.1 million at September 30, 2015 to \$17.7 million at December 31, 2015.
+The increase is a result of orders received under the awarded Brazil 2014 tender.
+Semina's accounts receivable balance represents 83 percent of the Company's accounts receivable balance at December 31, 2015.
+Semina normally pays upon payment from the Brazilian Government; however, due to economic issues in Brazil the government has been slower in paying vendors.
+In addition, total current liabilities increased \$0.3 million, primarily due to \$2.3 million owed to Semina related to the 2014 tender.
+The Company's credit terms vary from 30 to 120 days, depending on the class of trade and customary terms within a territory, so the accounts receivable balance is also impacted by the mix of purchasers within the quarter.
 As is typical in the Company's business, extended credit terms may occasionally be offered as a sales promotion.
-For the past twelve months, the Company's average days' sales outstanding has been approximately 62 days.
-Over the past five years, the Company's bad debt expense has been less than 0.04 percent of product sales.
+For the past twelve months, the Company's average days' sales outstanding has been approximately 156 days.
+Over the past five years, the Company's bad debt expense has been less than 0.03 percent of product sales.